peter-kish/gloot/README.md

 ### Editing Item Properties

-Item properties defined in the prototree JSON resource can be overridden for each individual item using the `set_property()` method and overridden property values can be cleared using the `clear_property()` method:
+Item properties defined in the prototree can additionally be overridden by each individual item that uses that prototree.
+Use the `set_property()` method to set/override property values, or the `clear_property()` to clear them:

+Example:
 ```gdscript
 # Decrease the size of an item stack by 1
 var stack_size: int = item.get_property("stack_size")